nix-community/nixago/docs/src/plugins/conform.md

 # Conform

 This plugin generates the `.conform.yaml` file for configuring [Conform][1].
-It provides a single function that takes a simplified version of the configuration
+It takes a simplified version of the configuration file:
-file:

 - The top-level `policies` entry is removed
 - The `type` and `spec` sections of the policy are removed

-Instead, the function takes a set where the key is either `commit` or `license` (the two valid policy types), and the value is what would typically get placed under `spec`.
+Instead, the plugin takes a set where the key is either `commit` or `license` (the two valid policy types), and the value is what would typically get placed under `spec`.
 This change reduces the overall nesting of the input.

+## Usage

 Example input: